 James Marshall “ Jimi” Hendrix was born on November 27, 1942 and died September 18, 1970.
 Originally named Johnny Allen by his parents Al and Lucille (Jeter), his father changed Jimi’s name to James Marshall.
 He is renowned as one of rock n’ roll’s best guitarists with a unique left-hand playing style on a right-hand guitar.
 He was an innovator who—quite literally—electrified audiences with his musical arrangements and lyrics.
 On the anniversary of his death, you can visit memorials in the Seattle area to remember this music legend.

 Brief biography of Jimi Hendrix

-His most famous performance became the national anthem instrumental at the 1969 Woodstock Music & Art Fair (aka Woodstock festival) near the town of Bethel, New York.
+However, Jimi’s most famous performance came in 1969 when he played the national anthem instrumental at the Woodstock Music & Art Fair (aka Woodstock festival) near the town of Bethel, New York.

 Jimi’s Woodstock national anthem performance

 On August 18, 1969, Jimi played his then-controversial and now-famous instrumental version of “The Star-Spangled Banner” at the Woodstock festival.
 His performance has alternatively been considered a moving rendition or an irreverent criticism of America.

 Here’s Jimi in a clip from the Dick Cavett talk show that aired on September 9, 1969, about one year before his death.
 He clearly meant the Woodstock anthem performance as a beautiful tribute, as you can see and hear in this YouTube video:

 Jimi’s national anthem was featured in the 1970 documentary “Woodstock” documentary by Bob Maurice.
 The film won an Academy Award in 1971 for Best Documentary Feature.